Ambassadors

 Legacy Ambassadors

-He is a one-time Olympic champion, 3-time World Champion, 2-time junior World Champion, 5-time European champion, and 4-time Commonwealth champion.
+He is an Olympic champion, four-time World Champion, a two-time junior World Champion, a five-time European champion and four-time Commonwealth champion.

 Tom is a Legacy ambassador for GSF and has always been a great advocate of the foundation.